tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 The agent is already working - it has drafted the button, wired up the export handler, and is running a first export to see the output.
 Halfway through, you notice that the button text is not visible in dark mode.
 You type a correction into the chat box.
-Your message is queued until the next tool boundary - it feels like the agent is stonewalling you.[^interrupt-cot]
+Your message is queued until the next tool boundary - it feels like the agent is stonewalling you.
+You can interrupt the agent to get your queries immediately answered, but this discards current agent progress.

 *What it should be.*
 You point out that the text is not visible in dark mode.
 The model reads your message immediately and acknowledges your comment.
 The planning channel updates to include the new constraint.
+The implementation channel will work on the next available opportunity.
 You do not have to wait for a turn boundary, and you do not feel stonewalled.

-[^interrupt-cot]: When I tried interrupting `gpt-oss-120b` while it was working on math problems, the resulting trace became token inefficient - the interrupted thought was abandoned and the model started a fresh thought from the new user message.
-    An interaction model should be able to absorb a mid-flight interruption and update its current stream without restarting.

 #### **Approving**

 *What it is.*
 The agent wants to run the export against the production database to validate it on real data, and it needs your approval to do so.
-The agent halts and surfaces the approval prompt[^auto-mode].
+The agent halts and surfaces the approval prompt.
-You approve, deny, or "allow always for this pattern".
+You approve or deny[^auto-mode].
 Everything else the agent was doing - drafting the button, type-checking the handler - stops too.
 The model is single-stream, so a pending approval blocks all the work.